PixelAirIO/github-resource/README.md

 # github-resource
-A Concourse resource for with GitHub resources
+A Concourse resource for working with GitHub